 If you plan to pursue an international career, it is also worth considering a number of factors when considering where you may want to work:

-- Does the county you are considering moving to have maternity policies exist to support working parents?
+- Does the country you are considering moving to have maternity policies to support working parents?
 While there is an assumption that more economically developed countries will offer better maternity policies, this is not necessarily the case.

 - Norway offers 49 weeks of maternity leave compared to just 12 unpaid weeks in the United States.
 Women working in Vietnam are entitled to 24 weeks of maternity leave, while those working in the UAE receive just 45 days of statutory maternity leave.